vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 ## Sharing Data
 ### Introduction
 Thanks to information and communication technology and globalisation new opportunities arise to exchange results of scientific research - publications and research data - and even of scientific methods and practices.
-This new way of practising science is called ‘open science’.
+This new way of practising science is called 'open science'.

 Open data is a part of this movement towards open science.
 It is the ambition of universities, governments, funders and publishers to make research data optimally suited for reuse.